binkley/homebrewery-files/tuckers-kobolds.md

 - An actual false wall (AC 15, 15 HP, Damage Threshold 10).
 - An illusion of the same wall overlaid on top.
 Dispeling or disbelieving the illusion reveals no visual change.

+Breaking down the false wall takes 10 minutes and echoes loudly on both sides.

 #### Falling Rocks
 _(Rating: 8/10; Role: Attrition)_